mcarniel/oswing/README.txt

 - serveros.jar - contains server-side OpenSwing components (together with commonos.jar)
 - jcalendar.jar - an open source library (LGPL) for viewing a calendar, written by Kai Toedter
 - poi-2.0-RC2-20040102.jar - an open source library used to generate Excel (XLS) files
-- itext-1.4.8.jar - an open source library used to generate PDF or RTF files
+- itext-1.4.8.jar - an open source library used to generate PDF or RTF files using java 1.4 or above
+- itext-2.1.7.jar - an open source library used to generate PDF files using java 1.5 or above
+- itext-rtf-2.1.7.jar - an open source library used to generate RTF files using java 1.5 or above
 - jnlp.jar - JNLP API
 - jnlp-servlet.jar - JNLP Servlet
 - log4j-1.2.7.jar - LOG4J component